DevExpress/testcafe/CONTRIBUTING.md

 ## General Discussion

-If you have a question about TestCafe feel free to ask us on StackOverflow.
-We review and answer questions with the [TestCafe](https://stackoverflow.com/questions/tagged/testcafe) tag.
+Join the TestCafe community on Stack Overflow: ask and answer [questions with the TestCafe tag](https://stackoverflow.com/questions/tagged/testcafe).

 ## Reporting a Problem